jmcook1186/gp-passport-docs/src/users/connecting-to-apps.md

 # Connecting to apps

 Connecting your Passport to an app couldn't be easier.
-If an application uses Gitcoin passport it will display a "connect" button.
-Clicking it will open a prompt to connect using an Ethereum wallet.
-Choose your wallet, sign the message that appears, and the app takes care of everything else.
-Behind the scenes, the app will send a request to the Gitcoin passport API to retrieve your Passport score.
+If an application uses Gitcoin passport it will display a "Connect" or "Sign in with Ethereum" button.

+Clicking the button will open a prompt to connect using your Ethereum wallet.
+Choose your wallet, check and sign the message that appears, and the app takes care of everything else.
+Behind the scenes, the app will send a request to the Gitcoin Passport API to retrieve your Passport score.
 As a user, you will simply see the content available to you based on your passport score.

 See the concept in acton in this introductory video:
 <br></br>